 Table read operations retrieve data from program memory and places it into the data RAM space.
-Figure 6-1 shows the operation of a table read with program memory and data RAM.
+Table write operations place data from the data memory space on the external data bus.
+The actual process of writing the data to the particular memory device is determined by the requirements of the device itself.
+Figure 6-1 shows the table operations as they relate to program memory and data RAM.